Chania Public Services Guide

 You never know what'll come up.

-Here is your public services 2021 Chania guide.
+Here is your public services Chania guide.

 More specifically, with an average stay of 8,2nights between arrival & departure time, it is clear that visitors in Crete have more chances of being in a situation where they might need to contact public services or need crucial information.

 If your visit on the island is through an Overseas Tour Operator, you might have the chance to get the information or the assistance you might need through your local representative at the hotel.

-The new hospital website is much nicer & easier to use than the old one but unfortunately has no English version.
-The Hospital is located 4 kms South of the city of Chania and it is easily accessible by bus #24, by taxi or your private car.
+The new hospital website is much nicer & easier to use than the old one but unfortunately, there is no English version.
+The Hospital is located 4 kms.
+South of the city of Chania and it is easily accessible by bus #24, by taxi or your private car.
 It has just about all the health services required by a modern hospital.

 2. Chania Town Hall - and Κ.Ε.Π. ( KEP ) Citizens Services Centers

-It is very likely that in dealing with the Greek public sector, or if you need to issue an authorization for a person, or to make a statement to the public services, that you will be asked for a written reconfirmation from KEP ( in Greek: Κ.Ε.Π. ).
+It is very likely that while dealing with the Greek public sector or in case you need to issue an authorization for a person or to make a statement for the public services use, you will be asked for a written proof with your signature from KEP ( in Greek: Κ.Ε.Π. ).